KyleCarlo/CUDA-1wayANOVA-Perm/Readme.md

 | Compute $SSR$ | Compute $SSR$ for multiple permutations at a time |
 | Compute $F$ | Compute $F$ for multiple permutations at a time |

-These are the ***core computational bottlenecks*** in the sequential algorithm that are ideal for parallelism because computataions for each permutation are independent.
+These are the ***core computational bottlenecks*** in the sequential algorithm that are ideal for parallelism because computations for each permutation are independent.

 ---